Hooks — Signet Docs

 }

 The inject field is ready-to-use text for prepending to the system prompt.
-It includes identity, memories, and recent context formatted as markdown.
+It includes memories, recent context, the Memory Check Loop, and identity only when Signet-managed identity is enabled.

 Configuration